 The Professor and the Madman: A Tale of Murder, Insanity, and the Making of the Oxford English Dictionary

 The OED project began in 1857, and took 70 years to complete, even with the help of thousands of contributors.
 One of the most prolific contributors, submitting nearly ten thousand entries over the course of 20 years, was Dr. William Chester Minor, an American Civil War veteran from Connecticut, who turned out to be an inmate at one of Britain’s harshest insane asylums.
 A fascinating and mysterious true story.
 The audio edition is fantastic.
+This is the audiobook that got me hooked on audiobooks.
 More info →

 In this fascinating follow-up to The Long Tail Wired editor Anderson explores what it means when almost anyone can own the means of production.
 He examines what it looks like when the Web generation turns to the real world, covering today’s cottage industries, niche markets, the new “factories,” and what it means for our future.
 More info →